CarlosCastillo123/bootcamp-homework/README.md

 # bootcamp-homework
 Code Refractor Homework.
-In this project I will make the website more accessibility features.
+In this project I will make the website structe more efficent and add accessibility features.